Pepsi1x1/XamarinForms.VisualDebug/README.md

 # XamarinForms.VisualDebugger

-A library and client app to view the visual heirarchy of your Xamarin app pages as an interactive tree diagram
+A library and client app to view the visual heirarchy of your Xamarin app pages as an interactive tree diagram at runtime

 ![Preview](https://github.com/Pepsi1x1/XamarinForms.VisualDebug/raw/master/final-5f6f58c13e5b3e0061bb6cf9-6.gif "Preview")